 If your daily intake to lose fat is 2000 calories––in a week, that’s 14,000 calories, and over a month it’s 56,000 calories (14,000*4).

 For you to gain body fat, you’d need to be eating more than 70,000 calories over a month.

 So those three days of falling off aren’t going to ruin your fat loss progress, as long as you get right back on to your diet.

-Look.
-Everyone fucks up on their diet and training occasionally.
-The point of this post is to illustrate to you the fact that one or two days of falling off your diet or training plan isn’t going to be detrimental to your goals as long as you get right back on it.
+Everyone fucks up on their diet and training, occasionally.
+The point of this post is to illustrate that a bad day or two isn’t going to be detrimental to your goals as long as you get right back on track.